jandejongh/jmididevice/README.md

 # jmididevice
 A Java library holding a few MIDI device (incl.
 Boss ME-80) implementations, some with Swing components.

-This README applies to v0.1.0.
+This README applies to v0.3.0.

 ## Introduction

-The jservice library introduces (among others) the Service, MidiService, and MidiDevice interfaces.
+The jservice library introduces (among others) the Service, RawMidiService, MidiService, and MidiDevice interfaces.
 The present library, jmididevice, features implementations of MidiDevice for devices I own.
 In addition, it features Java Swing components for monitoring and/or controlling (or even playing) these devices.

-Currently (v0.1.0), the library features only a single implementation for the Boss ME-80.
+Currently (v0.3.0), the library features implementations for the Boss ME-80 and the Alesis Quadraverb (GT).
-However, work on the Alesis Quadraverb (GT) and some AKAI MIDI controllers is underway.

 ## License